The Abruzzo Region of Italy

 Gastronomically, Abruzzo is nearly heaven.
 Mario Batali

-ENJOY daily breakfast in the hotel’s Cantinone—a sumptuous selection of sweets, savory dishes, locally made cheeses, salamis, frittatas, coffee and juices.
-Lunch at small delis or trattorias in town (not included in enrollment).
+ENJOY daily breakfast in the hotel’s Cantinone—a sumptuous selection of sweets, savory dishes, locally made cheeses, salamis, frittate, coffee and juices.
+Lunch is on your own at small delis or trattorie in town.
 Enjoy dinner each evening, Italian time, around 8 p.m., some nights in the hotel’s candle-lit dining room and other evenings in support of local family restaurants where the owners cook and generously host.
-The food and local wines are always delicious and plentiful.
+The locally-sourced food and wines are always delicious and plentiful.

 Click on any photo to read about Santo Stefano